NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 ### Key Terms

 - Federation
-    - Combining or joing a list of users in one domain (such as IAM) with a list of users in another domain (such as Active Directory, Facebook etc)
+    - Combining or joining a list of users in one domain (such as IAM) with a list of users in another domain (such as Active Directory, Facebook etc)
 - Identity Broker
     - A service that allows you to take an identity from point A and join it (federate it) with point B
 - Identity Store